| What hardware is compatible with Callcentric? |

 If after reviewing the supported equipment list you are still unsure if your device will work, please contact us. |

-| RETURN TO TOP |
+RETURN TO TOP |

-| What voice codec's does Callcentric support? |
+What voice codecs does Callcentric support? |

 |

-For calls from one Callcentric user to another any Codec can be used.
+For calls from one Callcentric user to another any codec can be used.

 For calls to the voicemail system and for error prompting the following codec's can be used:

-G.711 mu-law
+G.711 u-law

 G.711 A-law